fastly/compute-starter-kit-rust-advanced-caching/README.md

 This starter kit gives you a starting point for calling these extension points, enabling you to understand and customize powerful caching behavior with Fastly Compute.

 > [!NOTE]
 > The advanced caching features whose uses are illustrated in this starter kit are not currently supported in Fastly's [local development server](https://www.fastly.com/documentation/guides/compute/testing/#running-a-local-testing-server).
-If you run this starter kit in the local development server, the before-send, after-send, and body-transform callback functions are applied on every request, as the development server does not emulate caching features.
+Attempting to run this starter kit in the local development server may result in the following error:
+> ```
+> HTTP caching API is not enabled.
+> ```

 ## Understanding the code